flames31/api-gen-tester/README.md

-# API Gen Tester CLI
+# Distributed Generative API Testing CLI tool

 A powerful Go-based CLI tool for generating, executing, and validating API test cases using large language models (LLMs) like OpenAI or Groq.